Dear reader of ADxS.org, please excuse the disruption.

 Changes in GR due to early childhood stress

 In adult rats that were separated from their mother once for 24 hours at the age of 6, 9 or 12 days, the cortisol feedback mediated by the GR (HP axis deactivation with subsequent cortisol decrease) was deficient and impaired.99 In addition to a simultaneous increase in MR and decrease in GR in the hippocampus, there was also increased activation of the adrenal gland as a result of increased ACTH levels.101 Separation from the mother did not alter the proactive feedback mediated by MR, but caused a more prolonged increase in ACTH levels.
-Reactive feedback was impaired, as ACTH levels decreased at a slower rate despite increased cortisol levels.102
+Reactive feedback was impaired, as ACTH levels decreased at a slower rate despite elevated cortisol levels.102

 Experiences of violence by the mother during pregnancy103 or maltreatment in early childhood104 cause increased methylation of promoter regions of the gene for glucocorticoid receptors (GR) and thus a reduced GR density in the hippocampus.105 The hippocampus is responsible for storing information in long-term memory and inhibiting the HPA axis.